ChukwumaChukwuma/enyimba_Ai/README.md

 ---

-# Project README: AlphaZero-Inspired Chatbot with LLaMA and Prompt Engineering
+# AlphaZero-Inspired Chatbot with LLaMA and Prompt Engineering

 ## Overview
 This project aims to build a powerful AI chatbot leveraging the LLaMA large language model (LLM) and incorporating strategies inspired by the AlphaZero self-play algorithm.
 The core idea is to use prompt engineering to guide the LLM in generating responses, evaluating actions, and refining strategies, akin to how AlphaZero improves its gameplay.